luuuuk/home-data/README.md

 ### Node JS Server

-A simple node js server with [express js](https://expressjs.com/) is being used to query the MongoDB database upon request and answer with the data that has been collected in the last 24 hours.
+A simple node js server with [express js](https://expressjs.com/) is being used to query the MongoDB database on the same device upon request and answer with the data that has been collected in the last 24 hours.

 The server can be started from within the server folder with the following command: `node index.js`